CompPhysics/MachineLearning/README.md

 # Applied Data Analysis and Machine Learning

-This site contains all material relevant for the course on Applied Data Analysis and Machine Learning FYS-STK3155/4155 at the University of Oslo, Norway.
+This site contains all material relevant for the course on Applied Data Analysis and Machine Learning.

 ## Introduction